 compiling a mailing list of PhD students, researchers, graduate students and postdocs in Israel whose research expertise relates to the RG’s research topic (Collaborative Contacts), and share this list with the IIAS

 being in ongoing contact with the IIAS concerning administrative and academic issues

 planning with the RG Fellows and Visiting Scholars the program for RG Activities, as outlined in section A.IV. below, and sending a copy of this program to the IIAS.

 A Fellow must have a PhD in their field of research and be actively engaged in research in Israel or abroad.

 No more than two Fellows may be nominated from the same academic institution.

 Group members need not have worked together or collaborated on research in the past.

 At least half of the RG fellows must be from abroad.

-In the case of a 10-month period of residency, one fellowship may be shared between two Fellows (i.e. 5 months each).
+In the case of a 10-month period of residency, only one fellowship may be shared between two Fellows (i.e. 5 months each).

 The following may also be included as Fellows in an RG: